-Rank Label of the claims Legal basis Comments - 14o: In case of winding- up, credits granted to the insolvent debtor before the opening of the winding-up proceeding to finance the feasibility plan required in the composition approved by the Court. - 15o: any other claims to which RDL 1/2020 specifically attributes such status.
+Rank Label of the claims Legal basis Comments - 12°: those arising from obligations validly entered into by the insolvency practitioners during the proceedings, or with their authorization or approval; - 13°: those arising from legal obligations or tortious liability of the insolvent debtor after the insolvency proceedings are declared open and until their conclusion; and - 14°: In case of winding- up, credits granted to the insolvent debtor before the opening of the winding-up proceeding to finance the feasibility plan required in the composition approved by the Court. - 15°: any other claims to which RDL 1/2020 specifically attributes such status.